Skip to main content

 Toggles assumptions, tier figures and calculator defaults together.

-Model assumptions (Lessee / equipment rental scenario): €300 typical lessee deposit per dry container (reefer ~€1,000, ISO tank ~€500 — see class table below) · lessee deposits are typically sized at 2–3 months rental, so scale with rental rate rather than replacement value · 20% of returns result in a repair charge being raised (operator-reported range: 15–25% on high-dispute lanes) · raised charges are capped at the lower of actual repair cost or deposit value · 60–80% of raised charges typically become recoverable when condition is documented at pickup with preserved metadata · Figures are operator-typical, not guaranteed savings — financially strong counterparties often pay no deposit at all.
+Illustrative model assumptions (Lessee / equipment rental scenario): €300 illustrative lessee deposit per dry container (reefer ~€1,000, ISO tank ~€500 — see class table below) · lessee deposits are often sized at roughly 2–3 months rental in ConPDS customer-reported practice · 20% of returns modelled as resulting in a repair charge being raised (operator-reported planning range: 15–25% on high-dispute lanes) · raised charges capped at the lower of actual repair cost or deposit value · 60–80% illustrative recovery planning band when condition is documented at pickup — not a ConPDS outcome guarantee · Figures are modelled estimates, not guaranteed savings — financially strong counterparties often pay no deposit at all.

 Mid Operator